RANHAOHR/Micrium_real_time_system/README.md

-# Single Tank Project
+# Single Tank Missile-Avoidance

 # This package is for Real-Time System Project.
 # Dependencies: IAR Workbench, µC/OS-III(µC-Eval-STM32F107)

-This project is aimng to solve the task of developing an automated missile-avoidance system.
+This project is aiming to solve the task of developing an automated missile-avoidance system.
 You will have control over one tank which will be under fire from at most three missiles at any given time.
 The tank is equipped with a GPS unit, allowing you to know the global position, as well as radar, enabling you to locate other objects (missiles in this part of the project) within the sensing range.
 The radar can inform you of the number of missiles within its sensing range, as well as the distance and direction of each missile with respect to the center of the tank and its current orientation.
 The objective is to ensure that the tank is hit by as few missiles as possible.

 - ClassProject.eww and associated directories: These files comprise the IAR workspace and environment needed to implement your avoidance system.